Exploring Kadalu Storage in k3d Cluster - Operator

 - If the breakpoints are set by dropping into pdb via kill signal, no history/breakpoints will not be restored if the process is restarted with

-commands 😞
+run/restartcommands 😞

 I would say above is a major con however you can evaluate both pros and cons against your use case.
 In quest of providing resources around pdb I find these articles are good recommendations, series on pdb and pdbrc

 Actually the end, the rest of the article explains what happens in the kadalu operator in a greater detail and hang on if you want to see how we can apply above concept for a container running python program.
-At the time of writing this blog, HEAD
+At the time of writing this blog, HEAD of kadalu repo is at commit f86799f

-Creating a k3d
+Creating a k3d cluster

 §

-cluster and all operations are performed on that.
+I've a newly created k3d cluster and all operations are performed on that.
 I usually follow this script for creating a cluster, you can modify and use the same.
-HEAD
+HEAD of forge repo is at commit 73604c

 Please don't run without checking the script.